 Neither is accurate.
 Winners and losers strive, and even successful people fail all the time.
 Billy Durant, the Michigan wagon maker who created General Motors, went bankrupt in 1936 and ended his career as manager of a bowling alley.
 It must have been a well-run bowling alley.
 Successful people like to run things.

 Canadian Failures is a quirky, likeable analysis of why we so often get success and failure wrong.
-“Speaking only of accomplishments is taking the easy road,” writes author Alex Benay, Chief Information Officer for the Government of Canada; “Failures define us as much as successes; they shape our national DNA, our culture and our creative spirit.”
+“Speaking only of accomplishments is taking the easy road,” writes author Alex Benay, former Chief Information Officer for the Government of Canada; “Failures define us as much as successes; they shape our national DNA, our culture and our creative spirit.”

 Canadians celebrate insulin, Bell Telephone, snowmobiles, the paint roller and Robertson screw, but this misses the whole point, writes Benay: “We latch onto success and fail our nation by not engaging in a dialogue on failure.”
 Canadian Failures is neither a self-help book nor a celebration of plucky upstarts.
 It challenges our concept of failure as “a formless grey sky”, and candidly notes: “Not all failures have a silver lining.”

 Contributor Dr. Frank Plummer, senior advisor to the Public Health Agency of Canada, recounts the disastrous blood scandal of the 1980s that saw more than 20,000 people contract HIV and hepatitis C from tainted transfusions improperly screened by the Red Cross.
 It was a “monumental Canadian failure”, writes Plummer, “one of the greatest preventable tragedies in the history of Canadian public health.”